crowscythe/OFDM_Ege/README.md

 A complete, first-principles implementation of an Orthogonal Frequency-Division Multiplexing (OFDM) transceiver.

-This script models a full physical layer (PHY) communication link in pure MATLAB. **It does not require the Communications Toolbox or any other external add-ons.** By implementing every digital signal processing (DSP) and error-correction block from scratch, this project serves as a transparent, white-box educational tool for understanding modern wireless communication standards (like Wi-Fi/802.11 and LTE/5G).
+This script models a full physical layer (PHY) communication link in pure MATLAB. **It does not require the Communications Toolbox or any other external add-ons.**

 ---